SeanChenxy/HandMesh/README.md

 ## Toy Demo of "Camera-Space Hand Mesh Recovery via Semantic Aggregation and Adaptive 2D-1D Registration"

+### Info
+This repo is the implementation of CVPR2021 paper "Camera-Space Hand Mesh Recovery via Semantic Aggregationand Adaptive 2D-1D Registration".
+You can find this paper [here]().

 ### Install
 + Environment
     ```